 To qualify for the M.S.L. degree, students must:

-- complete at least 10 graded units of the 12 units required in the second term.
-The second term is entirely elective and affords opportunities for independent research and clinical experience in addition to regular courses and seminars;
+- complete at least 10 graded units of the 12 units required in the second term of the program (the second term is entirely elective and affords opportunities for independent research and clinical experience, in addition to regular courses and seminars).

-- take no more than 6 units of credit for courses outside the Law School to be counted toward the degree.
+With approval, M.S.L. students may earn up to six units of credit in Yale University courses outside of the Law School to be counted toward the M.S.L. degree.

-Participants in the M.S.L. program are not eligible for subsequent admission to the J.D. program.
+Participants in the M.S.L. program are not eligible for subsequent admission to the J.D. program at Yale Law School.